alfredapp/alias-homebrew-apps-workflow/README.md

 <a href='https://github.com/alfredapp/alias-homebrew-apps-workflow/releases/latest/download/Alias.Homebrew.Apps.alfredworkflow'>⤓ Download Workflow</a>

-> On Alfred 4 use <a href='https://github.com/alfredapp/alias-homebrew-apps-workflow/releases/download/2022.2/Alias.Homebrew.Apps.alfredworkflow'>alternative link</a>

 ## About

-Apps built via Homebrew formulae are nested deep in the `Cellar` and not indexed by Spotlight (and thus Alfred).
-This Workflow takes care of that.
+## Usage

-Configure the formulae you want linked and run `brewalias`.
+Configure the formulae you want linked and run the Alias Keyword (default: `brewalias`).
 App bundles will be aliased into your Applications directory, allowing them to be indexed and invoked like other apps.

 ![Alfred search for brewalias](Workflow/images/about/brewalias.png)